gcause/OpenNNFX/README.md

 My goal is to provide the community with the most comprehensive and easy to use NNFX coding resource available on the internet.

+Please feel free to comment, report issues, or contribute!

-I hope this will serve you well.
+I hope this will serve you well for years to come.

 Happy Trading :-)